 Do not ignore your lenders.
 Be sure to read the mail they send to you, answer their calls, and respond when necessary.
 In addition, if you move or change your contact information, let your lender know immediately so they are able to get in touch with you.

 Do not stop paying your loan without first consulting with your lender.
-Nonpayment will put a borrower into delinquency, and subsequently default, and can permanently ruin your credit score and increase the amount you will need to pay back.
+Nonpayment will put a borrower into delinquency, and subsequently default, and will have a significant impact on your credit score and increase the amount you will need to pay back.
 If you find yourself unable to make your monthly payments due to unemployment, health problems, or other personal matters, contact your lender to find out your options.
-The federal loan program allows a borrower to extend a repayment plan beyond 10 years or, if certain conditions are met, enter an Income-Based Repayment program (IBR).
+The federal loan program allows a borrower to extend a repayment plan beyond 10 years or, if certain conditions are met, enter an Income-Based Repayment Plans (IBR).
 Private lenders may also offer repayment plans that reflect a borrower’s ability to repay.
 However, borrowers should note that any change in repayment can increase the amount you will ultimately pay back to the lender.
 Loan extensions increase the interest due, which is added to the loan principal.
 It is important to consider the ramifications of extending your loan period.

 Work toward lowering the principal owed on your loan.
 If you are comfortable making your monthly loan payments, it is worth it to consider paying a little more each month (if you can) toward the principal owed on your loan.
 Contact your lender in writing and ask that the extra payment go toward the principal, and not the interest or late fees, if any.
 Paying down your principal will reduce the amount you pay over the term of your loan.
 In addition, if you have extra income and are planning to pay back a loan early, choose the private loan with the highest interest rate first.